Freeport-Metrics/olap4r/README.md

     rake version:bump:patch

+Release it (make sure that you are using JRuby).

+    rake release

 To pull new gem into application switch to the same exact Ruby and gemset that you're using in your application, ie. if you're using `rvm jruby@myapp` for your app then use it to install this gem too.

     bundle install